Edward Santeliz

-Edward Santeliz (born June 18, 1987 in Mazatenango, Suchitepéquez) is a Guatemalan footballer currently playing for Xelajú MC in the Liga Nacional de Fútbol de Guatemala.
+Edward Santeliz de la Roca (born 18 June 1987), nicknamed Chuky, is a Guatemalan professional footballer who plays as a forward.

-Career

-Club
+Club career

 Santeliz grew up in the suburb of Glendale Heights where he played for Sockers FC Chicago and starred on his high school team, the Glenbard East Rams, where he earned all-state accolades.

 Santeliz left his native Chicago when he was 18 years old to join Suchitepéquez, where he quickly made a name for himself in his five years with the club.